ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/README.md

 ## Deployment Docs

-Docs for this deployment of JupyterHub in Fall 2018 will eventually be found here:
+Docs for this deployment of JupyterHub in Fall 2019 can be found here:

  > [https://professorkazarinoff.github.io/jupyterhub-ENGR114-2019Q4/](https://professorkazarinoff.github.io/jupyterhub-ENGR114-2019Q4)